ldclakmal/docker-repository/openldap-server/README.md

 $ docker-compose up
 ```

+**NOTE:** Since, we have named the container as `openldap-server` in `docker-compose.yml` file the following commands will refer that name.

 Execute following commands with `ldapsearch` to query the DIT and lookup entries.
 ```bash
 $ docker exec openldap-server ldapsearch -x -H ldap://localhost -D "cn=admin,dc=avix,dc=lk" -w avix123 -b "dc=avix,dc=lk"